bjodah/symcxx/README.rst

 `pyodesys <https://pypi.python.org/pypi/pyodesys>`_
 and `pyneqsys <https://pypi.python.org/pypi/pyneqsys>`_.

-Note that integers in symcxx may overflow, i.e. if correctness is important please use SymPy/SymEngine.
+Note that **integers in symcxx may overflow**, i.e. if correctness is important please use SymPy/SymEngine.

 Documentation